Bideford Railway Heritage Centre

-The Bideford Railway Heritage Centre CIC (previously the Bideford and Instow Railway Group) in Devon, England, is responsible for the management of the Bideford station site.
+The Bideford Railway Heritage Centre CIC (previously the Bideford and Instow Railway Group) in Devon, England is a community interest company that is responsible for the management of the site of Bideford railway station.

 The company is also responsible for Instow signal box which opens on occasional Sundays and bank holidays from Easter to October.

 History

 The line was opened from Barnstaple to Fremington in 1848.
 Passenger trains ran throughout from Barnstaple railway station to Bideford from 2 November 1855 as the Bideford Extension Railway.
 The line was further extended to Torrington in 1872 when the current Bideford railway station was opened.

 Passenger services ceased on 2 October 1965 although ball clay traffic continued until 1982.
-The track was removed in 1985 after some interest by BR in reintroducing a passenger service to Bideford.
+The track was removed in 1985 after some interest by British Rail in reintroducing a passenger service to Bideford.
 The trackbed was later converted into the Tarka Trail, a walkway using the formation between Petrockstow (later the terminus of services after the line was truncated in the 1960s) and Barnstaple Junction.

 In 2009, James May attempted to reconnect the former Bideford station with Barnstaple Junction using an OO scale model train as part of James May's Toy Stories.
 Unfortunately, the last train - a Hornby Class 395 "Javelin", and the prototype model for the production models - burnt out at Instow at 12:18am the day after the trains left Barnstaple.

 In 2011, May returned to complete the challenge with the help of the German model railway attraction Miniatur Wonderland, racing several model trains over the 9.89 mile from Barnstaple to Bideford.
 The first train to arrive at Bideford was a Hornby Intercity 125, followed by a hydrogen-powered train and finally, May's own model of LNER 'Pacific' 4472 Flying Scotsman.